 Five Pillars of Islam

-In Islam the Five Pillars of Islam are the five religious duties expected of every Muslim.
-The five pillars are mentioned individually throughout the Quran, the record of the teachings of Muhammad, and they are listed together in the Hadith when he was asked to define Islam.
+The Five Pillars of Islam are the five religious duties expected of every Muslim.
+The five pillars are mentioned individually throughout the Quran and they are listed together in the Hadith when he was asked to define Islam.

 Within a few decades of Muhammad's death, the five practices were singled out to serve as anchoring points in the Muslim community and designated "pillars."
 Fulfillment of the Five Pillars is believed to bring rewards both in this life and in the afterlife.